kkouros/dpsd13131/README.md

 percentage_test = 30;
 ```

-You should to edit this file
+You should edit this file
 dpsd13131\object-detection\YoloV3-Custom-Object-Detection\training\trainer.data

 ```